bjames/neverthenetwork/pages/linux_cli.md

 Once the key has been copied, you can log in to the remote system by specifying the identity file using `ssh -i` or by modifying your ssh configuration to always use a specific identity file for one or every host.

 ```
-[bjames@lwks1 ~]$ ssh -i test_key goaccess.neverthenetwork.com
+[bjames@lwks1 ~]$ ssh -i test_key test.neverthenetwork.com
 Enter passphrase for key 'test_key':
 Welcome to Ubuntu 18.04.2 LTS (GNU/Linux 4.15.0-55-generic x86_64)

-bjames@goaccess:~$
+bjames@test:~$
 ```

 __Note:__ There are several methods to maintain a list of authorized SSH keys across all your systems.
-One common method is to include users `authorized_keys` key files in configuration management.
+One common method is to include an `authorized_keys` file in a configuration management system.
 There are also centralized methods such as storing the keys in LDAP.

 #### SSH Agent